lifecoderua/incontact/readme.md

 ## Notes

-- ToDo: inconsistent gulp setup, requires manual `browserify` when new files added
+- ToDo: inconsistent gulp setup, requires manual `browserify` when new files added (Seems it isn't a general case, more about files added when watch is down.
+Should be fixed by adding `browserify` on startup)

+## To do

+- [ ] Style views, add single item view
+- [ ] Normalize file structure
+- [ ] Move `SimpleInput` to shared || try a vendor form helper
+- [ ] Represent Contact as a $resource
+- [ ] Add resource timeout and test `resolve`, add loader animation
+- [ ] ?
+Store skills in LocalStorage?
+Not a lot of sense as this way they are not tied with the real data.
+- [ ] Configure http-server to redirect to `/`